Palm Beach Gardens DUI Attorney

 The 10-Day License Suspension Deadline

-After a DUI arrest in Palm Beach Gardens, the arresting officer issues a notice of suspension on the spot.
-That notice serves as a temporary driving permit for 10 days.
-Within that window, you must request a formal review hearing with the Florida Department of Highway Safety and Motor Vehicles to contest the administrative suspension.
+Within that 10-day window, you must request a formal review hearing with the Florida Department of Highway Safety and Motor Vehicles to contest the administrative suspension.
 Missing this deadline results in an automatic suspension of your driving privileges, entirely independent of what happens in your criminal case.
-Retaining a DUI attorney immediately after your arrest gives you the best opportunity to preserve your license while the case is pending.

 How Much Does a DUI Lawyer Cost in Palm Beach Gardens?

-The more important question is what a DUI conviction costs without an attorney.
-A first conviction in Florida carries fines of $500 to $1,000, court costs and surcharges of $600 to $650, mandatory DUI school, probation fees, vehicle impoundment, and possible IID installation.
-Beyond the immediate expenses, Florida requires FR-44 insurance after a DUI conviction, which can triple your premiums and add $5,000 to $10,000 in costs over the following three years.
-A DUI conviction also permanently affects employment, professional licensing, and housing applications in ways that are difficult to quantify but very real.
+The more important question is what a conviction costs without an attorney.
+Beyond the fines and court costs, Florida’s mandatory FR-44 insurance requirement after a DUI conviction can triple your premiums and add $5,000 to $10,000 in costs over three years.
+A conviction also permanently affects employment, professional licensing, and housing applications.
+Attorney Brian Gabriel offers free consultations to Palm Beach Gardens residents – start with that conversation before making any decisions.

 Why Palm Beach Gardens Clients Trust Attorney Brian Gabriel